mattted/planted-sinatra/README.md

 Navigate to address shown by the `shotgun` command (http://localhost:9393)

+Seeded testing accounts are set up with usernames of 'UserOne' and 'UserTwo', both with a password of 'nothing'

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/mattted/planted.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/mattted/planted/blob/master/CODE_OF_CONDUCT.md).